Sebastian

 ADOPTED!! by Carla

 Sebastian is a 20 yr old Arabian gelding who was found abandoned at the Tree Farm.
-Snohomish County Animal Control posted publicly looking for their owner.
-No one came forward and no brands where found, so they were released to SAFE for rehabilitation.
+Snohomish County Animal Control posted publicly looking for his owner.
+No one came forward and no brands were found, so Sebastian was released to SAFE for rehabilitation.

 It wasn’t long before we introduced Sebastian to a herd mate, Camille, and the two became best paddock buddies.
 Both needed several mashes a day and were able to free feed on hay so the match seemed perfect.
 They two seemed to enjoy each other’s company and were always never far from each other.